Best Practices

 Structure Your Question

-Properly structuring your questions to the Data Assistant helps to ensure the response provided is insightful.
+Properly structuring your questions to the Data Assistant can help to ensure the response provided is insightful.

 Clearly Define Objectives